magpie-ea/magpie-v3-docs/docs/01_designing_experiments/07_synth.md

 <Synth frequency="A3" />
 ```

-This will sound a D major triad.
+This will produce a D major triad.

 Instead of letting the tone ring for as long as the component is being rendered, you can also specify a duration in seconds: